Why Ottawa, Illinois is a Hidden Gem for RV Camping

 To really enjoy this feature, stop by the visitor’s center and pick up the tour booklet to lead you systematically around town where you can view the art and read about each creation.

 Like many communities of this era, the heart of the city is a central city park.
-The Washington Park Historic District is Ottawa’s central city park which is immaculate, and its most notable feature is a statue depicting the famous Lincoln/Douglas debate that helped shape both the city of Ottawa and the political career of Abraham Lincoln.
+The Washington Park Historic District is Ottawa’s central city park.
+It’s immaculate, and its most notable feature is a statue depicting the famous Lincoln/Douglas debate.
+The event shaped both the city of Ottawa and the political career of Abraham Lincoln.

 Washington Park is meticulously manicured and appointed with a fountain, benches, stately old trees, and wide lawns just inviting you to sit and have a picnic.
 I visited the park after several days in Ottawa and by then, I knew that it would be free of debris, dog waste, graffiti, or evidence of vandalism.
 It did not disappoint.

 Lincoln Douglas Debate